-Alcohol-use disorder is a chronic, relapsing disorder that results from a variety of genetic, psychosocial, and environmental factors.
+Alcohol-use disorder results from a variety of genetic, psychosocial, and environmental factors.
 It is characterised by increased tolerance to the effects of alcohol, the presence of characteristic withdrawal signs and symptoms, and impaired control over the quantity and frequency of drinking.
 Prolonged exposure causes adaptive changes in brain receptors and neurotransmitters, leading to effects such as addiction, tolerance, and withdrawal.
-Alcohol use disorder, particularly when chronic and severe, can be associated with a variety of medical and psychiatric sequelae.
+Alcohol-use disorder, particularly when chronic and severe, can be associated with a variety of medical and psychiatric sequelae.

 The syndrome occurs in alcohol abusers as a result of decrease or cessation of alcohol drinking, resulting in the blood alcohol levels below the level to which the drinker has become habituated.
 This is commonly referred to as 'the shakes' and begins about 4 to 12 hours after the last drink.

 Mild withdrawal symptoms may start as early as 4 to 6 hours and peak at 24 to 36 hours after the last drink.
 They include nausea, irritability, shakiness, depression, fatigue, anxiety, coarse tremor, and excitability.
 Major withdrawal symptoms occur after 24 hours and usually peak at 50 hours after the reported decrease or cessation of drinking.
 This is characterised by severe anxiety and irritability, sleeping difficulty, insomnia, elevated heart rate and blood pressure, fever, and auditory and visual hallucinations.
 Delirium tremens (DT) is the most severe form of withdrawal and is common after 3 days of abstinence or reduced drinking.
 It is marked by hallucinations, confusion, and seizures.